Sergei Parajanov: Biography

-Parajanov was born to artistically inclined Armenians Iosif Parajanov and Siranush Bejanova on January 9, 1924, in Tiflis (known by Tbilisi since 1936), Georgia, then part of the Soviet Union.
+Sergei Iosifovich Parajanov was born to artistically inclined Armenian parents Iosif Parajanov and Siranush Bejanova on January 9, 1924, in Tiflis, now known as Tbilisi, then the capital of Georgian SSR, Soviet Union.
 Iosif was a merchant who owned an antique shop, trading jewelry and valuables.
-Due to the Soviet Union's ban on financial speculation, Iosif's business was frequently subjected to arbitrary searches by authorities, who often raided his business and seized many of his valuables.
-Because it was impossible for his father to get his trading business legalised, a young Parajanov was often forced to swallow small jewelry pieces and defecate them once authorities withdrew from their search.
+Due to the Soviet Union's ban on financial speculation, Iosif's business was frequently subjected to arbitrary searches by the authorities, who often raided his business and seized many of his valuables.
+Because it was impossible for Iosif to get his trading business legalised, a young Parajanov was often forced to swallow small jewelry pieces and defecate them once authorities withdrew from their search.
 Parajanov attended a local railway college before running away to attend the Tbilisi State Conservatoire.
-He was later transferred to the Moscow Conservatory in 1945, where he studied alongside soprano Nina Dorliak.
-Parajanov left the conservatory to enroll at the directing department at the S. A. Gerasimov All-Russian University of Cinematography; he studied under the tutelage of Ukrainian filmmakers Igor Savchenko and Alexander Dovzhenko.
+In 1945, he was transferred to the Moscow Conservatory, where he studied alongside soprano Nina Dorliak.
+Parajanov left the conservatory to enroll at the directing department at the All-Union State Institute of Cinematography; he studied under the tutelage of Ukrainian filmmakers Igor Savchenko and Alexander Dovzhenko.

-Parajanov was accused by Soviet authorities of being a closeted bisexual.
+The Soviet authorities accused Parajanov of being bisexual.
 In 1948, he was arrested and charged with illegal homosexual acts with MGB officer Nikolai Mikava in Tbilisi.
 He was sentenced to five years in prison and released under an amnesty after three months.
 In video interviews, friends and relatives contest the truthfulness of anything Parajanov was charged with; they believe his sentencing was procured through a kangaroo court due to his tendency for political retaliation and rebellious views.